 - Snails are almost blind, and they don’t have any aural systems meaning that they can’t hear anything.

-- Restaurants serve about 1 billion snails annually.
+- American restaurants serve about 1 billion snails annually.

 - Like most molluscs, escargot is high in protein and low in fat content (if cooked without butter).
 It is estimated that escargot is 15% protein, 2.4% fat and about 80% water.